open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/sap-hana/index.md

 {% stepDescription title="1.
 Visit the Services Page" %}

-The first step is to ingesting the metadata from your sources.
+The first step is ingesting the metadata from your sources.
 To do that create a service connection first.
 Once a service is created, it can be used to configure metadata, usage, and profiler workflows.

-To visit the Database Services page, click on 'Settings' in the top navigation bar and select 'Databases' from left panel.
+To visit the Database Services page, click on `Settings` in the top navigation bar and select 'Databases' from left panel.

 {% /stepDescription %}